MarsBased/handbook/blogging-guide.md

 In this entry, we will cover how to create a blogging strategy for your company.

 We’re really proud of how and what we blog, because it helps us keeping track of our evolution as a global development shop, and feel like this could prove useful to many others that come after us.
-Exactly the same way we learnt from others like [Buffer](http://www.buffer.com "Buffer"){:target="_blank"}, [Dockyard](http://dockyard.com "Dockyard"){:target="_blank"}, [Thoughtbot](http://thoughtbot.com "Thoughtbot"){:target="_blank"} or other blogs we follow.
+Exactly the same way we learnt from others like [Buffer](http://www.buffer.com "Buffer"), [Dockyard](http://dockyard.com "Dockyard"), [Thoughtbot](http://thoughtbot.com "Thoughtbot") or other blogs we follow.

-A few weeks ago we published the [first part of our blogging guide](/blog/2015/05/05/The-MarsBased-Blogging-Guide/ "The MarsBased Blogging Guide pt.1"){:target="_blank"}.
+A few weeks ago we published the [first part of our blogging guide](/blog/2015/05/05/The-MarsBased-Blogging-Guide/ "The MarsBased Blogging Guide pt.1").
 In the first part, we described how to craft a good blog post, by choosing a good title, the appropriate keywords, a fitting image, and other important criteria bloggers follow.

-Blogging is nowadays a very important element in growing your company: it is one of the cheapest methods to create [inbound marketing](https://en.wikipedia.org/wiki/Inbound_marketing "Definition of Inbound Marketing"){:target="_blank"}, provides SEO, and helps you demonstrate your expertise to a very large audience.
+Blogging is nowadays a very important element in growing your company: it is one of the cheapest methods to create [inbound marketing](https://en.wikipedia.org/wiki/Inbound_marketing "Definition of Inbound Marketing"), provides SEO, and helps you demonstrate your expertise to a very large audience.

 In this second part, we’re going to describe how to choose a blogging strategy for your company.